Myfza/viz-speed-test/README.md

 - 🚀 **Real-Time Speed Testing**
   Measure your internet's download, upload, and ping with accurate metrics.

+  - 🌍 **Multilingual Interface**
+  Automatically detects your browser language or lets you manually choose from supported languages (e.g., English, Indonesian, etc).

 - 🎨 **Futuristic UI**
   Neon-style dark theme interface for an immersive testing experience.